 Conflict of Interest

-Teachers College is implementing updated Conflict of Interest (COI) policies and processes to improve transparency, integrity and accountability.
-Our goal is to provide helpful guidelines for entering into and conducting relationships in a manner that will protect the interests of the College, the objectivity of the instructional and research programs of the College, and individual academic integrity, as well as to comply with legal and federal requirements.
-Outside interests and relationships should enhance, not compromise, one’s role as a member of the College community as well as one’s ability to meet College responsibilities.
+Teachers College Conflict of Interest (COI) policies and processes are designed to cultivate transparency, integrity, and accountability.
+We aim to offer clear guidelines for establishing and maintaining relationships and external activities.
+This ensures protection of the College's interests, the objectivity of its instructional and research programs, and individual academic integrity, while also adhering to legal and federal mandates.
+Outside interests and relationships should enhance, not compromise, one’s role within the College community and one's capacity to fulfill College responsibilities.

-The College’s dedication to integrity is unwavering, and these policies will ensure that TC community members continue to lead academic excellence and ethical conduct through honesty and objectivity, supporting the College’s mission statement.
+The College’s dedication to integrity is unwavering, and these policies will ensure that our community members continue to lead academic excellence and ethical conduct through honesty and objectivity, supporting the College’s mission statement.

 What is a Conflict of Interest?